laminas/laminas-modulemanager/doc/book/zend.module-manager.module-autoloader.md

 ## Non-Standard / Explicit Module Paths

-Sometimes you may want to specify exactly where a module is instead of having `Zend\Loader\ModuleAutoloader` try to find it in the registered paths.
+Sometimes you may want to specify exactly where a module is instead of having `Laminas\Loader\ModuleAutoloader` try to find it in the registered paths.

 ### Registering a Non-Standard / Explicit Module Path